Chun Wai Chan

 Chun Wai Chan is a principal ballet dancer with New York City Ballet.
 Chan is a former principal dancer with Houston Ballet.

 Early life and education

-Chun Wai Chan was born in Guangdong, China, and had his ballet education at Guangzhou Art School from 2004 to 2010.
+Chun Wai Chan was born in Huizhou, Guangdong Province, China.
+He began taking ballet classes at age six and continued his ballet education at Guangzhou Art School from 2004 to 2010.
 Chan was a finalist at the Prix de Lausanne 2010.
 As a finalist, he earned a full scholarship to study at Houston Ballet Academy from 2010 to 2012.

 Career

 Chan joined Houston Ballet as a member of the corps de ballet in 2012.
 He was promoted to principal dancer with Houston Ballet in 2017.

+In 2020, he was a competitor on the television program Dance Smash; he was eliminated after making it to the final four dancers in the competition.

-Chan joined New York City Ballet as a soloist in August 2021.
-Chan got promoted to principal dancer with New York City Ballet on May 20, 2022.
+Chan received an introduction to New York City Ballet following a collaboration with choreographer Justin Peck, himself a former NYCB dancer.
+Chan joined the company as a soloist in August 2021.
+He was promoted to principal dancer with New York City Ballet on May 20, 2022, becoming the first Chinese principal at the company.

+Personal life

+Chan resides on the Upper West Side of Manhattan.